KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ## Building

 Currently, by default, Ubuntu is supported for building.
-To tweak it for your host machine, read on to tweak the build.
+To tweak it for your host machine, read on.

+There are two major CMake CACHE variables which define the target for which the library will be built:

+* `LLVM_BAREMETAL_ARM_TARGET_COMPILE_FLAGS` - by default equal to:
+`-mthumb -mcpu=cortex-m4 -mfloat-abi=hard -mfpu=fpv4-sp-d16`, what, basically, means that by default ARM Cortex M4 MCU, with floating point support, is targeted.
+Change it to the corresponding target architecture, you want the libs be compiled for.
+* `LLVM_BAREMETAL_ARM_COMPILER_TARGET` - by default equal to `armv7em-none-eabi`; it corresponds to the default flags for the first variable mentioned.
+It should be `armv6m-none-eabi`, `armv7m-none-eabi`, `armv7em-none-eabi`, ...

-Building the library in multiple configurations is recommended, thus, use Ninja-Multi Config CMake generator:
+Building the library in multiple configurations is recommended, thus, use the Ninja-Multi Config CMake generator:

 ```
 mkdir build
 cd build
+cmake \
-cmake -G"Ninja Multi-Config" -DCMAKE_CONFIGURATION_TYPES="Release;Debug;MinSizeRel" ..
+    -G"Ninja Multi-Config" \
+    -DCMAKE_CONFIGURATION_TYPES="Release;Debug;MinSizeRel" \
+    -DLLVM_BAREMETAL_ARM_TARGET_COMPILE_FLAGS="-mthumb -mcpu=cortex-m4 -mfloat-abi=hard -mfpu=fpv4-sp-d16" \
+    -DLLVM_BAREMETAL_ARM_COMPILER_TARGET="armv7em-none-eabi"
+    ..
 cmake --build . --config Release
 cmake --build . --config Debug
 cmake --build . --config MinSizeRel